-DEPENDENCE ON INTERNATIONAL OPERATIONS AND SALES; CONCENTRATION OF OPERATIONS IN THE PHILIPPINES AND KOREA customers located outside of the United States.
-In 1996, 1997 and the three months ended March 31, 1998, sales to such customers accounted for 27%, 28% and 31%, respectively, of the Company's revenues.
+DEPENDENCE ON INTERNATIONAL OPERATIONS AND SALES; CONCENTRATION OF OPERATIONS IN THE PHILIPPINES AND KOREA

+All of the production facilities currently used to fill the Company's orders are located in the Philippines and Korea and many of the Company's customers' operations are located in countries outside of the United States.
+A substantial portion of the Company's revenues are derived from sales to customers located outside of the United States.
+In 1996, 1997 and the six months ended June 30, 1998, sales to such customers accounted for 27%, 28% and 29%, respectively, of the Company's revenues.
 The Company expects sales outside of the United States to continue to represent a significant portion of its future revenues.
 As a result, the Company's business will continue to be subject to certain risks generally associated with doing business abroad, such as foreign governmental regulations, currency fluctuations, political unrest, disruptions or delays in shipments, currency controls and fluctuations, changes in local economic conditions and import and export controls, as well as changes in tax laws, tariffs and freight rates.
 The Company has structured its global operations to take advantage of lower tax rates in certain countries and tax incentives extended to encourage investment.
 The Company's tax returns through 1993 in the Philippines and through 1994 in the U.S. have been examined by the Philippine and U.S. tax authorities, respectively.
 The recorded provisions for subsequent open years are subject to changes upon examination by tax authorities of tax returns for these years.
 Changes in the mix of income from the Company's foreign subsidiaries, expiration of tax holidays and changes in tax laws and regulations could result in increased effective tax rates for the Company.
-See Notes 10 and 15 of Notes to Combined Financial Statements.
+See Notes 1 and 10 of Notes to Consolidated Financial Statements.